chrisns/talks/IsItTimeToPutYourPetKubernetesDown.md

 ![bg](./images/cncf-landscape-feb2022.png)

 <!--
-This has got a bit out of hand, I'd say someone aught to have a word but I suspect that'd just make things worse -->
+This has got a bit out of hand, I'd say someone aught to have a word but I suspect that'd just make things worse by adding yet another thing
+-->

 ---